High blood pressure diet for Indians: a DASH-adapted complete guide

 Honest timeline

 Most lifestyle changes in this article start showing measurable BP changes within 4 to 12 weeks.
-Diet (especially salt and DASH pattern shifts) tends to show fastest — sometimes in two to three weeks.
+Diet — especially the salt and DASH-pattern shifts — tends to show fastest, sometimes in two to three weeks.
 Weight loss compounds over a longer arc.
 Exercise effects accumulate steadily.

 What you should not do is stop your medication based on a few good home readings.
 The reason those readings are good may well be the medication.
 Build the diet, build the exercise, retest with your doctor in three months, and let them decide whether to reduce or adjust.